 TRUE

-Central to their thinking was the notion of factory focus and manufacturing trade-offs.
-Because a factory cannot excel on all performance measures, its management must devise a focused strategy, (to perform) a limited set of tasks extremely well.
+Central to this thinking was the notion of factory focus and manufacturing trade-offs.
+Because a factory cannot excel on all performance measures, its management must devise a focused strategy, to perform a limited set of tasks extremely well.
 This requires trade-offs.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

 10. OSCM is concerned with management of the trickiest parts of the system that produces a good or delivers a service.